 Fireflies in their natural habitat at Shimoyoshida

-The best time to see them in 2018 is speculated to be from this week.
-They estimate there are about 300 fireflies.
-They are Hime-hotaru which come out up to two weeks earlier than the other two varieties of fireflies found in Japan (Heike and Genji).
-They are also faster maturing than the Heike and Genji variation and so turn on their lights sooner to attract females during mating season!
+They are Hime-hotaru, hotaru means fireflies, which come out up to two weeks earlier than the other two varieties of fireflies found in Japan (Heike and Genji).
+In addition, they are also faster maturing than the Heike and Genji variation and so turn on their lights sooner to attract females during mating season!
+However, the best time to see fireflies in Shimoyoshida is generally from mid June to early July.

 They can often be seen from 7 pm, but the recommended time is about 8.30 to 9.30 pm.
 However, there is no guarantee you can see them at this time either, as sometimes it is closer to midnight before you can see the flickering fireflies.
 A level of patience is required for firefly viewing in nature!